tvooo/tp2/62-workshop.md

 ### Reflect

+\todo

 - Did this workshop yield the desired results?
 - What did I learn to carry over to design the following experiments?
-- What design advice came out of the workshop? -> the four clusters are super-neat!
+- What design advice came out of the workshop? -> the four clusters

 This workshop format seems reasonable to uncover general issues of concern for a biking community.
 The participants did not have a hard time recalling why they like to bicycle in Malmö, and what factors are detrimental to their ride experience.

 - not suitable to find specific interactions; bad to enquire into special phenomena
-- experiential and stuff
+- experiential
 - subtle
 - memory is apparently not focused
-- ppl recalled bad situations/fuckups, but not nice ones
+- ppl recalled bad situations, but not nice ones